zdsmit/GameManager/notes.md

     -Figure out how to include logout path on navigation bar - DONE -Implement ability to edit a game - DONE
-    -Prevent user from editing a game unless they are its developer - DONE
+    -Prevent user from editing a game unless they are its developer - DONE -Add link from a game's show page to its edit page - DONE